Centigrade/ngtx/docs/DECLARATIVE_TEST_API.md

 );
 ```

-Once we have done this, you can create your declarative tests by using the `When` function:
+Once we have done this, you can create your declarative tests by using the `When` function and a [component test harness][harnesses] class:

 ```ts
 import { ngtx, then } from '@centigrade/ngtx';